arskom/spyne/doc/source/index.rst

 Contributing
 --------------
-If you wish to contribute to soaplib's development simply create a personal fork on github.
-When you are ready to push to the repo simply submit a pull request.
+If you wish to contribute to soaplib's development, create a personal fork on GitHub.
+When you are ready to push to the repo, submit a pull request, and one of the core committers will review and respond.

-For code changes make sure the existing test pass; if you are adding new features please have accompanying test.
+For code changes make sure the existing tests pass; if you are adding new features please have accompanying test.
+Of course, we're also interested in increasing test coverage, so new tests are especially welcome!

+Please follow the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_
+style guidelines for both source code and docstrings.

+We can also use help with the docs, which are built from reStructureText using Sphinx.
+It's easy to learn, and if you need help getting started, contact us on the `mailing list <http://mail.python.org/mailman/listinfo/soap/>`_ and we'll help.

+Regular contributors may be invited to join the soaplib organization on GitHub.
+This provides a way for multiple contributors to commit to the same repository, with no need for pull requests.
+It also provides stable home for the soaplib repository, though any future changes in maintenance team.

 History